The Lyngsoe Intelligent Material Management System™ (IMMS) for libraries

 1. Group 1 – All other libraries - Danish

 2. Group 2 – Northern libraries – various languages

 3. Group 3 – Central Library – various languages

-4. Group 4 – Buffer Storage / Media Hotel, used for overflow
+4. Group 4 – Buffer Storage / Material Hotel, used for overflow

 The IMMS life cycle management monitors and alerts for changes in circulation pattern.